 this.Text = e.Url.ToString() + " loaded";

 Context menus.
-By default, you will get the context menu for Internet Explorer when you right-click on the content area of the WebBrowser.
-If you are making a kiosk-like browser application, you probably won't want this.
-It could be confusing.
+By default, you will get the context menu for when you right-click on the content area of the WebBrowser.
+This can be disabled with a property.

 DocumentCompleted.
-The DocumentCompleted event handler is probably the most useful event handler on the WebBrowser.
+This event handler is often useful.
 The code you put in this handler is executed whenever the page you navigate to is finished loading.

 Summary.
-The WebBrowser control invokes an inline instance of the Internet Explorer web browsing engine.
+The WebBrowser control supports web browsing.
 Useful for providing a kiosk-style web browsing function, this control gives you the ability to handle local and remote web pages with ease.

 Dot Net Perls is a collection of tested code examples.
 Pages are continually updated to stay current, with code correctness a top priority.

 Sam Allen is passionate about computer languages.
 In the past, his work has been recommended by Apple and Microsoft and he has studied computers at a selective university in the United States.